ifm/ifm3d/doc/sphinx/content/cmdline_configuring.md

 Configuring the parameters of an ifm 3D camera is accomplished in ifm3d in one of two ways: 1) via the `ifm3d` command line tool; 2) via the `ifm3d` library's `camera` module API.
 We show below how to do so with the command line tool.
-Please refer to the {doc}`../examples/o3r/index` for instructions on configuring the camera through `ifm3d` library.
+Please refer to [this doc](ifm3d/doc/sphinx/content/examples/o3r/configuration/configuration:How%20to%3A%20configure%20the%20camera) for instructions on configuring the camera through `ifm3d` library.

 The primary mechanism for using the `ifm3d` command line tool to configure an ifm 3D camera is to utilize the `dump` and `config` subcommands to `ifm3d`.
 The